Go to content

 Fide Fajans – Well-known pottery along road 142, about five kilometers north of Burgsvik.
 In a glass veranda with climbing cress flowers and vines up to the ceiling, artist Ingela Karlsson is selling her crafted plates, bowls and jugs in white faience glaze with touches of thin pastel colors.
 Here you will find both beautiful everyday porcelain and collector's items.

 Körsbärsgården's Art Hall and Sculpture Park (pictured above) – Housed in a beautiful garden laid out for exhibitions as early as the 1940s.
-In the architecturally award-winning gallery with associated pavilions, Marita and Jon Jonsson exhibit Swedish and international contemporary art, and in a small house nearby, creative activities are conducted for younger talents.
+In the architecturally award-winning gallery with associated pavilions, Marita and Jon Jonsson exhibit Swedish and international contemporary art.

 Långmyre Vineri – Local wine producer that started in 2018 by Emma Serner, sommelier, and Andrea Guerra, master winemaker with roots in Italy.
 Their five-hectare vineyard in Hamra delivers small quantities of exquisite white wine and a fresh, fruity rosé.
 If you want to know more about what it takes to run a winery on Gotland, you can book a tour of the winery in Burgsvik, where the couple demonstrates the refining process.